 Traveling by yourself you really begin to realize who you are, what you are capable of, and what matters and whom.

 I try to limit my phone time, because I do spend a lot of time on my phone but I also wanted to share my experiences.
-I was texting my fam-fam sharing the little moments.
-I was sharing bits on social media, snapping what I was doing to my friends.
+I didn’t want to get wrapped in what others were doing, or doing without me.
+Instead, I would text my fam-fam sharing the little moments.
+I would sharing bits on social media, snapping what I would doing to my friends.
 There were moments when I put down the phone and didn’t share anything, allowing myself to just be in the moment.

 I recommend for anyone especially young women to go on a trip by themselves.
 But to do that you not only have to be smart, strong, and independent.
 I am not saying at 16-19 to run off on your own because that isn’t the time to do it.
 You have to go through the woods before you climb the mountain.